 Also known as dermal melanocytosis, mongolian spots, naevus of Ota and naevus of Ito are histopathologically similar to blue naevi and are characterized by a sparse population of scattered dendritic melanocytes in the reticular dermis without stromal alteration (figure 1).

 Histopathologically, blue naevi have a collection of dendritic melanocytes in the dermis (figure 2).
 Pure common blue naevi should not involve the epidermis.
 The connective tissue surrounding the melanocytes is usually sclerotic, sometimes profoundly so, when it is described as a sclerotic blue naevus.
 Aggregation of melanocytes about appendages and neurovascular bundles is common.
 Melanophages are usually also present in large numbers, which partially explains the blue clinical presentation.

 Uncommonly, the dendritic melanocytes do not produce melanin (amelanotic blue naevus).
-These cases can cause diagnostic confusion due to their morphologic similarity to dermatofibroma or a extremely difficult desmoplastic melanoma (figure 3).
-Remarkably, cutaneous metastases of conventional malignant melanoma can appear morphologically identical to blue naevi.
+These cases can cause diagnostic confusion due to their morphologic similarity to dermatofibroma or an extremely difficult desmoplastic melanoma (figure 3).
+Remarkably, cutaneous metastases of conventional melanoma can appear morphologically identical to blue naevi.

 Epithelioid blue naevus

 Epithelioid blue naevus is also called pigmented epithelioid melanocytoma.
 Instead of slender dendritic melanocytes, the cells of an epithelioid blue naevus are large, round and have a pale cytoplasm (figure 4).
 The cellular morphology may be difficult to appreciate without bleaching the section to expunge the copious melanin pigment.
 The nuclei are generally uniform without mitotic activity.
 In fact, if mitoses are easy to find, the lesion is more likely to be an unusual melanoma.